 If you’re just now learning about online coding bootcamps and are starting your research, it can be helpful to have some statistics to get an idea of what you’re getting into.
-It’s one thing to hear about all the good a coding bootcamp can do for you; it’s an entirely different thing to see the outcomes and statistics from these bootcamps.
-Not only can these statistics help ensure you’re making the right choice, but they can give you some perspective on who takes these bootcamps, what to expect after graduation, and most importantly, if they actually do what they say.
-We’re going to shed some light on the numbers behind these bootcamps so you are better equipped to make a decision about whether or not a bootcamp program is right for you.
+It’s one thing to hear about all the good a coding bootcamp can do for you; it’s an entirely different thing to see online coding bootcamp graduation rates and outcomes.

-First, let’s take a look at some of the demographics of coding bootcamps including gender, age, race, citizenship status, educational background, programming experience before the bootcamp, and reason for attending the bootcamps.
+First, before we get into the specific online coding bootcamp graduation rates by program, let’s take a look at some of the demographics, including gender, age, race, citizenship status, educational background, programming experience before the bootcamp, and reason for attending the bootcamps.
 Let’s break them down.

-Around 63% of coding bootcamp graduates identified as male, while around 37% identified as female.
-Less the one percent of graduates identified as non-binary in the gender category.
+Around 63% of online coding bootcamp graduates identified as male, while around 37% identified as female.
+Less

 Although diversity is more than welcomed and is strongly encouraged in the tech industry, the race of coding bootcamp graduates is predominantly white, with about 60% of graduates being caucasian.
 19% of graduates are asian and a variety of other ethnicities make up the final 21%.